Andre6553/bible-app/README.md

 ## Features

-- 📖 **Multiple Bible Versions**: AFR83, NLT, AFR53, KJV, and AMP
+- 📖 **Multiple Bible Versions**: AFR83, NLT, AFR53 (Upgraded), KJV, and AMP
-- 🔍 **Advanced Search**: Search verses across all versions with keyword highlighting
+- 🔍 **AI Concept Search**: Find verses by meaning, theme, or feeling, not just keywords
+- 🤖 **AI Chapter Summaries**: Get scholarly summaries and outlines for any chapter
+- ⚖️ **Parallel Reading**: side-by-side split view for comparing translations
 - 📱 **Responsive Design**: Works seamlessly on mobile and desktop devices
 - ⚡ **Progressive Web App**: Install on your device for native-like experience
 - 🎨 **Modern UI**: YouVersion-inspired interface with smooth animations